 WHY WE SERVE

 Baptist Disaster Relief strives to bring “help, hope, and healing” to people in crisis.
-Physical help may be in the form of cutting trees, serving food, or spraying for mold.
+Physical help may be in the form of cutting trees, serving food, washing clothes, or spraying for mold.
 That gives us the opportunity to also give emotional and spiritual help, offering the hope that comes from a relationship with Christ.

 As a Unit Leader, make sure that every person on your team is ready to share the hope of Christ when opportunities arise.
-For a guide to holding a one-hour training session for short-term missions volunteers (which is what your team members are!), please click HERE.

 RESPONDING TO AN EVENT